sighthoundinc/ext-sh-edge-sdk/lensdriver/README.md

 This sample pulls and runs a container which gives the ability to control the motor lens on sensors for all Boulder AI platforms.

-In order to test imx334 lensdriver functionality, make sure the path: `/data/production/lens/motor-driver/` is setup with the correct production information for the camera you are using.
+In order to test lensdriver functionality, make sure the file at `/data/production/defaults.json` is present and setup with the correct production information for the camera you are using.

 # Pull the container